Prisoner hid heroin inside a Kinder Egg at Prescoed

-A PRESCOED open prison convict had heroin hidden inside a Kinder Egg in his room which was discovered during a search by guards, writes Iwan Gabe Davies.
+A PRESCOED open prison convict had heroin hidden inside a Kinder Egg in his room which was discovered during a search by guards.

 But Gareth Saunders thought the drug, which he was looking after for a fellow inmate called ‘Sparky’, was the former legal high Spice, Cardiff Crown Court heard.